Berry College seeks to admit those students who could be academically

 - have an overall cumulative grade-point average of 2.5 on a 4.0 scale;

-admission after all required papers are received by the college
+is considered for admission after all required papers are received by the

-not be later accepted for transfer credit.
-Failure to report such work
+later accepted for transfer credit.
+Failure to report such work also may be

-another school, all course work except developmental or other
+school, all course work except developmental or other remedial-type courses

 - Berry does not accept D grades in transfer.

 - Once a student is enrolled at Berry, her or his Berry cumulative GPA